World Chess Championship 2018: Game 11: Carlsen–Caruana, ½–½

 Carlsen opened with e4 for the second time in the match, with Caruana once again playing Petrov's Defence.
-Caruana was very well prepared, and Carlsen was unable to get an opening advantage, despite the fact the variation with 9...Nf6 being visible in the leaked opening preparation video.
+Caruana was very well prepared, and Carlsen was unable to get an opening advantage, despite the fact that the variation with 9...Nf6 had been visible in Caruana's leaked opening preparation video 11 days earlier.
 After an early queen trade, Caruana forced an opposite-coloured bishops endgame with 18...Ne5!
 After further liquidating the d6-pawn, his only weakness, Caruana even had the liberty to give up a pawn.
 Carlsen kept playing, but his only chance to win was for Caruana to blunder, which he did not.
 The game was drawn in 55 moves.